justinyli/m-a/README.md

 The ROC curve is the following:
 ![ROC curve](img/1_logisticROC.png)

-Finalyl, we have the most important predictors:
+Finally, we have the most important predictors:
 ![Predictors](img/1_logisticfeatures.png)

 Net cash flow from operating activities, with its negative coefficient, emerges as the ultimate diviner of M&A intentions.
 After all, it makes sense for cash-hungry companies to entertain the prospect of merging or being acquired.